How to access data for your research

 Formal applications for research access must be submitted for those who want to:

-- contact Oranga Tamariki clients or staff, current or past
+- contact Oranga Tamariki clients or kaimahi, current or past

-- access personal information about clients or staff, current or past.
+- access personal information about clients or kaimahi, current or past.

 RADA does not consider requests by individuals for their own personal information.
 For more information on requests by individuals, see the Contact us page.